ainfosec/pretty_j1587/README.md

 # `pretty_1587`

-This is a tool for getting details about J1587/J1708 messages.
+This is a tool for getting detailed decodings of J1587/J1708 (and J2497) messages using the J1587 and J1708 specification PDFs as a reference.

-Input is some sort of delimited list of bytes that may be reformatted to fit the form ` XX[,..] `
+Input is some sort of delimited list of bytes that may be reformatted to fit the form ` XX[,..] `.
+See the `-j CANON` options for the various file formats supported.
+By default, `pretty_j1587` will read input with a sequence of hex bytes, ignoring delimiters, timestamps, interface names and comments.
+For example, all of the following are valid by default:

+* `0a,00` (the output of the `j1708_logger.py` script for https://github.com/TruckHacking/py-hv-networks)
+* `(123123123.123123) j1708 0a00 ; ABS lamp` (the output of the `j1708dump.py` command of https://github.com/TruckHacking/plc4trucksduck)

 Output is a printout of details about the message.

-It can now read from stdin as well as sockets or files.
+Input can be from stdin, sockets or files.

 ## Usage
 ```